snakajima/AJMax.js/README.md

 Since this instruction is written in JSON (not in JavaScript), it allows the server to send it to the client and modify the DOM remotely (or even describes the behaviors remotely).

-It is also possible describe various behaviors in DBI instructions.
+Description of various behaviors in DBI is also possible.
 For example,

     FB.api('/me/friends', function(result) {
       ctx.exec([